-* Easily reachable in few hours from major U.S. airports *
+* Easily reachable from United States and Europe *

 * Seven days Brazilian Jiu Jitsu training camp *